-Do not leave this field blank for hours in which: (1) very low sulfur fuel is combusted and you report a 2.0 ppm default value; or (2) you use the default high range value of 200 percent of the MPC in the calculation of the hourly SO2 concentration; or (3) a full-scale exceedance occurs and you use 200 percent of the range in the calculation of the hourly SO2 concentration.
+Do not leave this field blank for hours in which: (1) very low sulfur fuel is combusted and you report a 2.0 ppm default value in the derived hourly value record; or (2) you use the default high range value of 200 percent of the MPC in the calculation of the hourly SO_2 concentration; or (3) a full-scale exceedance occurs and you use 200 percent of the range in the calculation of the hourly SO_2 concentration.
 All of the hours described in (1) - (3), above, are treated as quality-assured monitor operating hours.

-For both NO_x concentration monitoring systems and NO_x -diluent monitoring systems, report the unadjusted, quality-assured NO_x concentration for the hour, expressed in parts per million (ppm) and round the resulting value to the appropriate number of decimal places per Table 16.
+For both NO_x concentration monitoring systems and NO_x -diluent monitoring systems, report the unadjusted, quality-assured NO_x concentration for the hour, expressed in parts per million (ppm) and round the resulting value to the appropriate number of decimal places per Table 18.
 Leave this field blank for hours in which you use substitute data for NO_x concentration.